University Catalog 2024-2025

 The university reserves the right to forbid any student's continued enrollment without assignment of reason.
 The school, however, will provide a student with a statement of reason in writing from the department.
 An appellate procedure has been established in cases involving academic performance or possible infringement of academic freedom.
 Schools also have appellate procedures in cases involving non-reappointment of fellowships or scholarships when the formal terms of the first award have given reasonable expectation of renewal.
 Such procedures may also apply to cases in which a graduate, teaching, or research assistant, is relieved of a position before the end of the term of the appointment or is not reappointed when the formal terms of the first appointment have given reasonable expectation of reappointment.
 Copies of these procedures are available in the dean's office of the appropriate school.

 The Graduate Student Dismissal Policy, outlines the standards and review process for probation and dismissal on the basis of academic or research performance.
-It is distinct from policies concerning academic misconduct or student conduct based dismissals.
+It is distinct from policies concerning academic misconduct or student conduct-based dismissals.

 Resignation from a graduate program must be made in writing to the dean.
 The student who finds it necessary to withdraw or to resign should report to the dean's office to complete a withdrawal or resignation form.